 Hello there, who are you?

-– I am a conductor and has worked professionally since 1989 as such.
-I have worked with everything from opera to chamber opera, symphony orchestra to chamber orchestra, baroque to contemporary music.
-From and to, I have worked at the School of Music in Piteå since 2000 and as professor since 2003.
+– I am a conductor who has worked professionally since 1989.
+I have conducted everything from opera to chamber opera, symphony orchestra to chamber orchestra, baroque to contemporary music.
+I have worked at the School of Music in Piteå since 2000 and as a professor since 2003.

 What are you like as a teacher?